PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-Easy peasy!
-Now we can run the test and see it pass.
+Simple!
+Now we can run the test and see it pass:

 ```bash
  Nextest run ID eb8c9ea0-1c2b-45de-af7e-2784ea520e38 with nextest profile: default